Estimated reading time: 7 minutes

 Manage Painful Emotions Through Mindfulness

-When you cultivate the practice of mindfulness, it enables you to self-soothe and calm down.
+When you cultivate the practice of mindful awareness, it enables you to self-soothe and calm down.
 Use any techniques that work for you.
-Try to use as many of your senses as possible to ground you in the present.
+Try to use as many of your senses as possible to ground you in the present moment.
 Notice what you see, hear, smell, taste or touch.
 When you’re calm, you have more space to think, feel and respond with forethought, instead of reacting instinctively and impulsively.

 Following the six steps below will help you to understand and manage your painful emotions through mindfulness.